barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 I have written a two part series comparing mutexes in Rust and C++ ([part 1](/blog/2020/mutexes-rust-vs-cpp/), [part 2](/blog/2020/rust-style-mutex-for-cpp/).

-The takeaway here is that Rust does prevent this type of thread-safety problem (and many more) by making thread safety part of the type system.
-It even presents an opportunity for optimization by giving us non-atomically reference counted pointers that are only safe to use from one thread.
+The takeaway here is that Rust does indeed prevent this type of thread-safety problem (and many more) by making thread safety part of the type system.
+This even presents an opportunity for optimization by giving us non-atomically reference counted pointers that are only safe to use from one thread.
 We only pay for atomic counting if we need it and we cannot forget to use it during a refactor because the compiler will tell us.

+# Bug \#6: A Vexing Parse that Only Pretends To Lock A Mutex

+This is a really curious one.
+Did you know that `std::string(foo);` is valid code and is parsed as `std::string foo;`?
+Both get us a default constructed instance of a string named `foo`.
+So far so good.
+Where this gets interesting is when we use the

 # Endnotes